arturomoncadatorres/arturomoncadatorres/README.md

 * :green_book: Developing explainable ML/AI models :speech_balloon:, to bridge the gap between clinics and algorithms.
 * :orange_book: Decision support, where we generate data-powered tools to help oncological clinicians and cancer patients when making important choices.

+Whenever I have the opportunity (and time), I like contributing to open-source projects :open_book:.
 Lastly, I love learning new things :seedling:.
 I find joy in constantly updating my skills and toolset :hammer_and_wrench:.

 ### Free time
 I enjoy running :running_man:, playing (Nintendo) videogames :video_game:, volleyball :volleyball:, and travelling :world_map:.
 Moreover, when for whatever reason I am not coding as part of my work, I like developing pop data science projects :clapper::space_invader:.
 Feel free to take a look at a few of my repos.